yuchenyang83/Data_and_Code_tLME_dropout/README.md

 Note 2: 'simSEM25.R', 'simSEM50.R', 'simSEM75.R', 'fit_aids_fixalpha.R', and 'fit_aids.R' take a long time to run.
 To speed up the computation,
-         you can consider smaller values for maximum number of iterations for convergence (max.iter), small sizes of Monte Carlo samples (msize) as well as  elder value for rate of convergence (tol).
+         you can consider smaller values for maximum number of iterations for convergence (max.iter), small sizes of Monte Carlo samples (msize) as well as larger value for rate of convergence (tol).
          Although the results won't be coincided with reported result of manuscript but the general results will be established.

 Note 3: Because of missing values that relies on random numbers (set.seed(#)),
-        the outcomes of 'simSEM25.R', 'simSEM50.R', 'simSEM75.R', 'fit_aids_fixalpha.R', and 'fit_aids.R' may be slightly different from manuscript reportage.
+        the outcomes of 'simSEM25.R', 'simSEM50.R', 'simSEM75.R', 'fit_aids_fixalpha.R', and 'fit_aids.R' may be slightly different from the reported results in the manuscript.
-        Nevertheless still obtains similar results, and the different set.seed(#) value does not damage the general results of manuscript.
+        Nevertheless, similar results can still be obtained, and different set.seed(#) values do not affect the general conclusions of the manuscript.

-Note 4: One can directly run each "source(.)" described in 'master.r' file in the seperate R session to obtain the results.
+Note 4: One can directly run each "source(.)" described in 'master.r' file in a separate R session to obtain the results.